husseab/book-library/README.md

 # Book library

-This is a book library app desgined to store books and associated authors, genres and reader records in a database.
-This app is public on Github and is also deployed on Render.
+This is a backend API for book library app desgined to store books and associated authors, genres and reader records in a database.This API is public on Github and is also deployed on Render.
 On the link below use /books, /authors, /genres and /readers paths to see what is available, see -->  https://book-library-hprd.onrender.com .

 ## Dependencies used